temenostech/temenos-platform-documentation/docfx_project/home/techguides/environment-basic-operations.md

 ![stop](./images/button-stop.png) **Stopping**  an environment:

-- Stops all running instances of an Application in an Environment.
+- Stops all running VMs that are part of the Environment.

 <br>